 The pricing of campus housing for each semester varies with the type of accommodation, but includes all utilities (including air conditioning), cable TV access, and wireless Internet connections.
-Amenities also include card-operated laundry and a common area with televisions and game equipment.
+Amenities also include laundry and a common area with televisions and game equipment.
 There are no security deposits required.
 All rooms are furnished with a desk, chair, dresser, wardrobe or closet, and bed for each student.
+Rooms are also equipped with a provided MicroFridge® (microwave/refrigerator combination unit).
 Students are expected to provide their own bedding, sheets, and bath linens.
 All residence halls are non-smoking facilities.